Get insider access

 See our review

-If you want a quiet blender and to avoid the pitfalls of cheaper models, consider the Hamilton Beach Professional Quiet Blender.
-Unlike the Black+Decker Quiet Blender with Cyclone Glass Jar, it's a sturdy, well-built blender.
-It also offers a better performance when blending common smoothie ingredients.
-It uses a plastic dome to muffle noise, and it's marginally quieter than the Black+Decker despite its more powerful motor.
-It makes a smoother blend with ingredients like leafy greens and ice and does a much better job of crushing ice, so it's more suitable for recipes like slushies or blended margaritas.
+If you want a quiet blender without sacrificing build quality or motor power, the Hamilton Beach Professional Quiet Blender is the best blender for smoothies.
+Unlike the Black+Decker Quiet Blender with Cyclone Glass Jar, it's very sturdy.
+It makes a smoother blend with fibrous ingredients and uses a plastic dome to muffle noise, making it marginally quieter than the Black+Decker despite its more powerful motor.
+It also does a much better job of crushing ice, so it's more suitable for recipes like slushies or blended margaritas.

 However, it's not ideal for bigger batches since its main jar only has a 32oz capacity.
 You can use the noise dome as a serving pitcher but not for blending.
 This blender also isn't ideal for thicker recipes like smoothie bowls since the ingredients can get pushed to the corners of the jar, and you have to remove the noise dome to use the tamper.
 That said, it'll easily handle most smoothie recipes, and it's very easy to clean either in the dishwasher or by hand.